High School Informational Text Activities

 By Language Arts Excellence

 There is no wonder why escape rooms are so popular; they are highly engaging and encourage people to work together and think creatively in order to solve different puzzles... all while trying to beat the clock!
-This meticulously-crafted resource features all of the materials you need to conduct a full-length ELA Escape Room to celebrate March basketball.
-Planning an escape room may seem like quite the daunting task, but this product provides everything from the basics and set-up instructions to signs and answer keys so that yours runs smoothly from start to finish.
-The activity involves movement, energy, creative thinking and most of all, collaboration.
-Your students will be having so much fun that they won’t even realize the higher order thinking skills they are applying in the playing of this game!
+This meticulously-crafted resource features all of the materials you need to conduct 12 full-length ELA Escape Rooms.
+Planning an escape room may seem like quite the daunting task, but this product provides everything from the basics and set-up instructions to signs and answer keys so that yours run smoothly from start to finish.
+These activities involve movement, energy, creative thinking and most of all, collaboration.
+Plus, all tasks are skills-based and aligned to the Common Core so that with each escape room, learning is not sacrificed.
+Your students will be having so much fun that they won’t even realize the higher order thinking skills they are applying in the playing of these games!

 How does it work?